The Swan

 Ascott-under-Wychwood, Oxfordshire, United Kingdom

-A 16th-century inn reinvented as a chic-yet-chilled Cotswolds gastropub, with eight seductive bedrooms and an innovative menu
+A 16th-century inn reinvented as a chic-yet-chilled Cotswolds gastropub, with eleven seductive bedrooms and an innovative menu

-A 16th-century inn reinvented as a chic-yet-chilled Cotswolds gastropub, with eight seductive bedrooms and an innovative menu
+A 16th-century inn reinvented as a chic-yet-chilled Cotswolds gastropub, with eleven seductive bedrooms and an innovative menu

 They carefully chose Ascott-under-Wychwood, a just-below-radar village with all the requisite Cotswold ingredients, but not quite as instagrammable as the Slaughters.
 Hence, perhaps, the happy mix of locals and weekending Londoners chatting at the bar when we visited.
-Grab a pint of Hooky in the suntrap patio, or settle down in the cosy wallpapered dining room for a triple hamburger with toffee apple sauce (or raw grains and chermoula chicken for the more health-conscious).
-But leave room for spiced coconut cake with chilli'd sorbet and a slug of sweet-as-nectar dessert wine.
-Because this is a menu to get stuck into: packed with unusual tastes and ingredients, in winning combinations.
+Grab a pint of Hooky in the suntrap patio, or settle down in the cosy wallpapered dining room for a menu packed with unusual ingredients and winning combinations.
+Think triple hamburger with toffee apple sauce, or raw grains and chermoula chicken for the more health-conscious, followed by spiced coconut cake with chilli'd sorbet.
 Then stumble upstairs into bed - deeply comfy, of course, with stacks of pillows, rolltop baths, rich Farrow hues, and wonky beams aplenty.

 Highs